yuma-tietiedaxiang/Race-To-The-Raft-Board-Game-Technologies-used-Java-Git-OOP-/STRING-REPRESENTATION.md

 `{ID}{row}{column}{flipped}{orientation}`

 - The first character is a letter `a` to `z` or `A` to `E`, case sensitive that represents the ID of this fire tile.
-- The second and third characters represent the row-coordinate where this card should be placed.
+- The second and third characters represent the row-coordinate of the top-left square of the bounding box of the fire tile when placed
-- The fourth and fifth characters represent the column-coordinate where this card should be placed.
+- The fourth and fifth characters represent the column-coordinate of the top-left square of the bounding box of the fire tile when placed
 - The sixth character is a letter `T` for true or `F` for false, representing whether a tile has been flipped across the vertical axis.
 - The seventh character is a letter `N`, `E`, `S` or `W` representing the orientation of this tile.